 - Include comprehensive tank test programmes to investigate performance in spread seas, and structural loading to inform design.
 This tank testing will be conducted at the Flowave Facilities in Edinburgh in early 2018.

-- Front End Engineering Design of the optimised (Best LCOE) configuration for a large-scale prototype of the Seapower Platform for offshore deployment, including a representative PTO and control system;
+- Front End Engineering Design of the optimised (Best LCOE) configuration for a medium-scale prototype of the Seapower Platform for offshore deployment in Billia Croo, which includes a representative PTO and control system;

 - Further develop operations and maintenance strategies for array of full-scale devices.